Guests - What to Expect

 Sunday services in two locations!

-One of our campuses is in northeast Winnipeg, at 851 Panet Road, where our two service times are at 9:00am and 11:15am.
+One of our campuses is in northeast Winnipeg, at 851 Panet Road, where we have two service times for most of the year at 9:00am and 11:15am.
 In July, August and September, Gateway Panet has one Sunday service at 10:00am and a Thursday evening service at 7:07pm for all but the last Thursdays in July and August.

 Our other campus in the South Osborne area, at 486 Rathgar Avenue, meets on Sundays at 10:30am.